bayfrontmedia/bones/_docs/services/bonesapi.md

 **Description:**

+Validates array as a valid JSON:API v1.0 resource schema.
+This is helpful to validate the request body provided by a client.

 Ensures array only has a `data` key with an array as a value.

 Ensures the `data` array may contain only the following keys: